urwid/urwid/docs/manual/widgetmethods.rst

    .. method:: render(size, focus=False)

-      Render the widget content and return it as a :class:`Canvas` subclass.
+      Render the widget content and return it as a :class:`~urwid.canvas.Canvas` subclass.  :class:`~urwid.widget.Text`
-      :class:`Text` widgets return a :class:`TextCanvas` (arbitrary text and attributes), :class:`SolidFill` widgets return a :class:`SolidCanvas` (a single character repeated across the whole surface) and container widgets return a :class:`CompositeCanvas` (one or more other canvases arranged arbitrarily).
+      widgets return a :class:`~urwid.canvas.TextCanvas` (arbitrary text and attributes), :class:`~urwid.canvas.SolidFill` widgets return a
+      :class:`~urwid.canvas.SolidCanvas` (a single character repeated across
+      the whole surface) and container widgets return a :class:`~urwid.canvas.CompositeCanvas` (one or more other canvases
+      arranged arbitrarily).

       If *focus* is ``False``, the returned canvas may not have a cursor position set.

-      There is some metaclass magic in the Widget base class that causes the result of this method to be cached by :class:`CanvasCache`, and later calls will automatically look up the value in the cache first.
+      There is some metaclass magic in the Widget base class that causes the result of this method to be cached by :class:`~urwid.canvas.CanvasCache`, and later calls will automatically look up the value in the cache first.
       The class variable :attr:`ignore_focus` may be defined and set to ``True`` if this widget renders the same regardless of the value of the *focus* parameter.

       Any time the content of your widget changes you must call :meth:`_invalidate` to remove any cached canvases, or your widget may not